coder/coder/docs/templates/parameters.md

 - `list(string)`

-To specify a default value for a parameter with the `list(string)` type uses a JSON array, and the Terraform [jsonencode](https://developer.hashicorp.com/terraform/language/functions/jsonencode) function.
+To specify a default value for a parameter with the `list(string)` type, use a JSON array and the Terraform [jsonencode](https://developer.hashicorp.com/terraform/language/functions/jsonencode) function.
 For example: